byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<fluffypony>** oh, yeah
 **\<fluffypony>** they could just hire a botnet to cause a spike
 **\<ArticMine>** fluffypony We need to consider 3D chips both on the ASIC and non ASIC side 7 nm is not a limit
-**\<dEBRUYNE>** fluffypony: Do you think there would be botnets out there that would be vastly bigger than Monero's total hashrate?
+**\<dEBRUYNE>** fluffypony: Do you think there would be botnets out there that would be vastly bigger than ByteRub's total hashrate?
 **\<dEBRUYNE>** Because that's what needed to increase the hashrate steeply
 **\<oneiric\_>** guess my question applies now though, how would one tell the difference b/w fpga and asic being responsible for hash increase?
 **\<dEBRUYNE>** I am kind of skeptical about that